Empower Your Practice

 Screen readers convert on-screen text into synthesized speech or braille output.
 They enable individuals with visual impairments to access digital content, including websites, documents, and emails, by reading aloud the text displayed on the screen.

-Optical Character Recognition (OCR) technology converts printed text into digital text, which can be read aloud by screen readers or displayed on braille devices.
+Optical Character Recognition (OCR) technology, used in picture to text tool, converts printed text into digital text, which can be read aloud by screen readers or displayed on braille devices.
 These support services or apps enable visual impairments to access printed materials, such as books, documents, or labels.

 Voice-activated assistants, such as smart speakers or virtual assistants, provide hands-free access to information, services, and control over smart home devices.
+LLM agents are now being used to make these devices smarter, giving more natural and helpful responses.
 Electronic travel aids, like white canes with integrated sensors or GPS-based navigation systems, make it easier for individuals to travel independently and safely.
 These aids help detect obstacles, provide directional cues, or offer audible instructions for navigation.

 #5.
 Daily living aids